Rubber versus metallic seals

 Get an unbiased view – we promise!

-When making these decisions about your requirements DP Seals Technical Team are always on hand to help advise if rubber is better suited or not to your specific application.
-Simply contact us via our Contact page or email email@example.com with the details of your specific application and one of our team members will be happy to help you.
+When making these decisions about your requirements DP Seals Technical Team are always on hand to help advise if rubber is better suited, or not, to your specific application.
+Simply get in touch via our Contact page or email firstname.lastname@example.org with the details of your specific application and one of our team members will be happy to help you.